Songark/contract-marketplace-v1/docs/audit/Preparation.md

 ## Functionality requirements
 This smart contract can be easily used in a permissionless and flexible manner to buy/sell/auction NFTs.
 Sellers, buyers, and bidders can make customized auctions and sales, and also bids that allow for a holistic NFT auction/sale mechanism.
 There are only two types of NFT contracts available to this contract; MembershipNFT and CustomNFT.
-There are only two types of payment options available in this contract; ETH and PlayEstatesBrickToken erc20 tokens.
+There are only one payment option available in this contract; PlayEstatesBrickToken erc20 tokens.
 Total trades' payment should be divided into treasury's fee (5%) and customer's receivers fee (95% will be divided by parameters).

 ## NFT sale features:
 - Create a sale for their single NFT and customize their sell option by specifying the following:
   - The token contract and id for their single NFT
-  - The accepted payment type (ETH or ERC20 token named PBRT)
+  - The accepted payment type (ERC20 token named PBRT)
   - The fee receivers and rates as array
   - Create a sale by calling the "createSale" function
 - Withdraw the created sale by calling the "withdrawSale" if not sold.